 The process of registering for and taking the psychomotor exam begins with candidates identifying the appropriate pathway based on the categories mentioned above, each of which comes with specific prerequisites that might need to be fulfilled before taking the exam.

-To initiate the process, candidates are required to register and make payment for the exam using the provided Registration Form.
+- To initiate the process, candidates are required to register and pay the $125.00 fee for the exam using the button below

 Following the completion of the exam, candidates can expect to receive an email containing their exam results within five (5) business days from the Virginia Office of EMS.